SamOlatunde/Samuels-Automated-Mail-Merge-System-SAMMS-/README.md

 Example:

+Hello {{FirstName}},

+This email is for {{Email}}.

-The placeholder names must exactly match the column headers.
+Make sure the placeholder names exactly match the column names in your Google Sheet.

 ---